-We may collect and store the following kinds of personal data:
+We may collect and store the following types of personal data:

-- Information about use of our websites (including your IP address, geographical location, browser type, referral source, length of visit and number of page views)
+- Information about the use of our websites (including your IP address, geographical location, browser type, referral source, length of visit and number of page views).

-- Information that you provide to us for the purpose of engaging our products and services and requesting contact from us (including name, email address, date of birth, address and telephone number)
+- Information that you provide to us for the purpose of engaging our products and services and when requesting contact from us, including name, email address, date of birth, address, telephone number, and work status.